We will learn how to digitize a company logo in this lesson. It is intended for beginners and all steps are commented.

 Fig. 21.
 Use drag-and-drop operation with primary mouse button to change sewing order of objects.
 Chose Insert Before option from the pop-up menu that appears.
 Picture at the right side shows the new order of objects.

-We will change the angle of stitches in the orange objects, because they have the same angle as the blue objects.
-If two adjacent fill objects have same angle of stitches, stitches may interleave and the edge between the objects may be distorted.
+We will change the angle of stitches in the brown objects, because they have the same angle as the blue objects.
+If two adjacent fill objects have same angle of stitches, the stitches may interleave and the edge between the objects may be jagged.

-Select the 3 orange objects, click secondary mouse button on the selection and choose Parameters command from the pop-up menu.
+Select the 3 brown objects, click secondary mouse button on the selection and choose Parameters command from the pop-up menu.
 When Parameters window appears, change the fill angle to 90 degrees.
-Then click OK button to close the parameters window.
+Then click button to close the parameters window.

 Fig. 22.
 Change of fill stitches angle.

 As you may have noticed in fig. 20 and 21, there is a small red scissors icon displayed in the Object Inspector list next to each object that we have created so far.
 This means that object is not connected to the previous object by thread and the embroidery machine will insert trim on this place (it depends on the type of machine).
 On many places, the trims (or jump stitches) are not desirable.
-As the letters in the Embird logo are close one to the other, we could connect them with running stitch connections to avoid trims.
+As the letters in the Embird logo are close one to the other, we could connect them with connections made up of running stitches, to avoid trims.

 Fig. 23.
 Logo with all fill objects.

-Select letters m b i r and d in the Object Inspector window .
+Select letters m b i r and d in the Object Inspector window.
 Do not select letter E, because we do not want to connect it to previous object.
 Click secondary mouse button on the selection and use the Create Connection command from the pop-up menu.
-Connection is created from each selected object to its preceding objects.
+Connection is created from each selected object to its preceding object.

 Connections created automatically by Studio are straight lines.
 In some cases, you may need to edit shape of connection by inserting new nodes.